Third Sunday in Easter

 327: Crown Him with Many Crowns

 Easter.
 It's not just a day.
 It's not just a season.
 It's not just a way of life.
 It is the way of life!
-When Christ arose and conquered the grave, He fulfilled all that God had promised.
+When Christ arose and conquered the grave, He completed everything necessary for salvation.
 God sent the promised Messiah.
 He provided the Holy Sacrifice.
 He made a way for the creation to rejoin the Creator.
-God is life and the source of life.
-In God we live.
-Christ is God incarnate.
-In Christ we see fulfillment of God's love.
-The Holy Spirit is God within and among us.
-In the Spirit we are one.
+God is life and the source of all life, and in the risen Christ we live.

 This week's featured hymn by Charles Wesley (1707-1788) rejoices in the life that we have in God.
 The hymn devotes one verse to each member of the Trinity, and then to the Trinity itself.
 The first verse focuses on "Maker," God the Father, the maker of heaven and earth, and the creator of each and every one of us.
 The second is addressed to "Incarnate Deity," Jesus Christ, who ransomed us from sin.
 The third tells of the renewing power of the Spirit of Holiness.
-The language of the fourth verse is subtle, but very carefully attuned to the Christian doctrine of the Trinity.
+The language of the fourth verse testifies to the Trinity.
 God is recognized in three persons, and yet is known as one God--not three.
 Look at the language.
 "Dwell upon thy love."
 "Before thy glorious face."
 "Thy love hath made."
 "Thine everlasting praise."
 One love.
 One face.
 One God we praise.
 Sing the words and praise the Maker In Whom We Live!

 |1.
 Maker, in whom we live,